 In this analysis the Original is the road bike setup and the Adjusted is the Aero setup.
 Aerodynamics save you nearly 20minutes over the full distance.

 Again in this analysis the Original is the road bike setup and the Adjusted is the Aero setup.
 Adding the additional weight but going to an Aero setup still saved close to 15 minutes.

 In this hypothetical we assumed modest 30mm wheels with a standard road helmet.
 If you were to swap those wheels for a disc wheel with a 60mm front, and an Aero helmet, you will add about another kilogram of weight to your bike.
 But still nowhere near the weight needed for it to lose you any time compared to riding a basic road setup.

-The chart on the left shows the gains (in green) and loss (red) in time by going to an aerodynamic yet heavier setup.
+The chart on the right shows the gains (in green) and loss (red) in time by going to a more aerodynamic but heavier setup.
 There is a lot more green than there is red.
 You pay a penalty on the steepest of climbing sections, but for the most part there is nothing else but gains.